kamranahmedse/driver.js/readme.md

   allowClose: true,                 // Whether the click on overlay should close or not
   doneBtnText: 'Done',              // Text on the final button
   closeBtnText: 'Close',            // Text on the close button for this step
+  stageBackground: '#ffffff',       // Background color for the staged behind highlighted element
   nextBtnText: 'Next',              // Next button text for this step
   prevBtnText: 'Previous',          // Previous button text for this step
   showButtons: false,               // Do not show control buttons in footer